codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 #### Installation

 1. Sign up for an account on the [Genymotion Website](https://www.genymotion.com/account/login/)
-2. Install [VirtualBox 5.0](https://www.virtualbox.org/wiki/Downloads), a powerful free virtualization software for Genymotion to run.
+2. Install [the latest VirtualBox](https://www.virtualbox.org/wiki/Downloads), a powerful free virtualization software for Genymotion to run.
+   * If you already have VirtualBox installed, be sure to open and upgrade to the latest version.
 3. [Download Genymotion Emulator v2.7.0 or higher](https://www.genymotion.com/download/) for your platform.
 4. Install the Genymotion Emulator
   * Windows: Run the MSI installer